conectado/conectado-blog/content/sharing-io-resources.md

 This can be done with threads, manually with OS functions, or with an async runtime.
 Since we are writing an IO-bound application, we will go for an async runtime, `tokio` in this case.

-Having established that, let's move on to the details.
+Having established the scene, let's move on to the details.

 ## Tests